Video of SPA Faculty, Library and IRB Chair explaining the graduate capstone & thesis

 For graduate students, the Capstone Seminar is designed to integrate and synthesize the student's entire course of study.
 The course provides a process and structure for the School of Public Affairs faculty to be able to ensure that all graduates can demonstrate knowledge of the concepts and principles conveyed in the core curriculum of their degree and can apply that knowledge, and that gained from elective courses to analysis of contemporary issues in public administration (including the administration of nonprofit organizations) or criminal justice.
 The products of this seminar will be tangible evidence of a degree candidate's qualifications and expertise.

-Students will complete a graduate-level project which demonstrates their ability to integrate the knowledge and skills they have gained from the Master of Criminal Justice (MCJ) or Master of Public Administration (MPA) programs.
+Students will complete a graduate-level project which demonstrates their ability to integrate the knowledge and skills they have gained from the Master of Criminal Justice (MCJ), Master of Public Administration (MPA), Dual MPA/MCJ, or Dual MPA/MA Sociology (SOC) programs.
 The project will enable students to demonstrate their:

 - Knowledge of theory, research, and practice in public administration and/or nonprofit management and/or criminal justice